On the right path

 If you’d enjoy spending a day with other hiking enthusiasts, Nacogdoches Naturally Family Outdoor Adventures, a project sponsored by SFA Gardens in the Arthur Temple College of Forestry and Agriculture, hosts special events through the year.
 Most recently, it organized a family day trip to the hiking trail at Boykin Springs at Angelina National Forest.

 If you want to expand your hiking skills, SFA’s Outdoor Pursuits program hosts backpacking and biking clinics with trained guides.
-Earlier this year, it covered bike use, maintenance and skills during a clinic on the SFA trails.
+Visit the Trips and Clinics page to learn more.